beginner46/beginner46.github.io/index.md

   I am also enthusiastic about computer science, programming and the development of open source software aimed at scientific research.
 As for my research experience, I have worked on some interesting projects in the past ranging from quantum and classical spin models to molecular dynamics, for which more detailed information can be found on the ["my work"](/work/) page of this website.

   Outside of the academic life and its struggles, I find solace in music, learning languages while dabbling with linguistic nuances, and a lot of times just procrastinating at practicing flute or reading books.
 Luckily, I also keep finding myself in the company of amazing people to learn from and share experiences with.
 Yes, I have sneaked in a complement to my friends and family, hehe.
 Anyway the last paragraph got a bit informal so if you have visited this page for "formal" reasons please omit the "informal" parts.
 Thanks.
-Smile.
 \end{biography}

 If you want to reach out to me, I can be contacted through email at `jaydevsrao[α]gmail[∘]com`